rvn40/instructions/rancheros/upload-image-to-gcp.md

 ![gce-images-page](../files/images/rancheros/gce-images-page.PNG)
 ![create-image-button](../files/images/rancheros/create-image-button.PNG)

-4. Fill the form with your own information or you can follow from the image below
+4. Fill the form with your own information or you can follow from the image below.
+You need to make sure to pick the source from cloud storage then click "create" button

 ![custom-image-properties](../files/images/rancheros/custom-image-properties.PNG)

-You need to make sure to pick the source from cloud storage then click "create" button

 5. Use the imported image to create a VM instance and make sure it boots properly